 Seven-Player Games

-7 Wonders: For a fun, strategic game night, embark on your journey to the 7 Wonders with players simultaneously choosing their actions to create and build the most magnificent wonders of the world through military prowess, a rich treasury, and incredible architecture.
+7 Wonders: For a fun, strategic game night, we recommend 7 Wonders, where players simultaneously choose their cards to create and build the most magnificent wonders of the world through military prowess, a rich treasury, and incredible architecture.

 Wits & Wagers: For a quick-paced, witty game, steer your crew towards Wits and Wagers, a guessing game for bluffers, trivia nuts, and goofballs.
 The game plays out in about 25 minutes and takes only 2 minutes to learn.